jrhodkinson/card-game/README.md

 It's deployed with docker compose and uses mongo to store account data.

 The core of the game is an event bus, which drives all interactions in the game.
-When the player plays a card (or performs any other action), an event is fired, which may cause the game state to change (e.g. by damaging the opponent, drawing cards, purchasing them, creating structures, and more).
+When the player plays a card (or performs any other action), an event is fired, which may cause the game state to change (e.g. by damaging the opponent, drawing cards, purchasing them, creating structures).

-The architecture of the game allows for complex card behaviour to be composed in data files, which allows for fast iteration.
+Card behaviour is defined as data, which allows for fast iteration.

 For instance, [this card](https://github.com/jrhodkinson/card-game/blob/master/card-game-implementation/src/main/resources/assets/cards/money/ill-gotten-gains.json):
 ```json